jdhitsolutions/MyTasks/README.md

 Get-Mytask -Completed | Archive-MyTask
 ```

 There is an option to archive tasks when you run [Complete-MyTask](./docs/Complete-MyTask.md).
-There are no commands in this module for working with the archived XML file at this time.
-Or you can completely delete a task with `Remove-MyTask`.
+T. Or you can completely delete a task with `Remove-MyTask`.

+Use the `Get-myTaskArchive` to view archived tasks.

 ## Email Reminders